Mikevela/Fortune-Telling/README.md

 # Fortune-Telling

 This Java application has over 100 different statements and quotes that are divided into 5 unique categories to choose from.
-I hope you find this to be enjoying and satisfying as I did when it was complete.
+I hope you find this to be useful on your great and low days.